Emma's story - Scoliosis surgery

-The Royal National Orthopaedic Hospital NHS Trust (RNOH) in Stanmore, Britain’s leading specialist orthopaedic hospital, is the first centre in the NHS to offer Robotic Assisted Spinal Surgery (RASS) utilising field-leading enabling technology that is transforming the operating theatre.
+This is the story of how a pioneering technology was used to treat scoliosis in Emma, aged 14.
+The RNOH Private Care in Stanmore, Britain’s leading specialist orthopaedic hospital, is the first centre to offer Robotic Assisted Spinal Surgery (RASS) utilising field-leading enabling technology that is transforming the operating theatre.

 RNOH will also become the first Reference Centre within Europe to train visiting surgical teams from around the globe in partnership with Medtronic Ltd, the manufacturer of the MXSE.
 The MXSE can be used for both open and minimally invasive procedures and is seen as an extension of the surgeon’s skills; supporting the surgeon throughout the procedure.

 The technology will be used in both paediatric and adult spinal surgical cases across a range of pathologies including spinal deformity, degenerative spinal disease, traumatic fracture fixation and in the management of spinal cancers.
 Robotic-Assisted Spinal Surgery will help surgeons to perform complex spinal procedures in a more minimally invasive way and may, as a result, potentially reduce the overall time patients have to stay in hospital.
 Owing to the increased accuracy of implant placement, it is expected that we will also see a reduction in the rate of revision spinal surgeries.
 Enabling technologies in healthcare have been gaining significant traction due to improved safety profile and benefits for patients.
 The RNOH Spinal Surgical Unit Consultants have collectively committed to this strategic direction.

 Techniques for Robotic Assisted Spinal Surgery have been in use for some time and there is good evidence and safety data to support this.
 RNOH is the first centre in Europe to use the Mazor X robotic system in conjunction with ‘Stealth Edition’ navigation technology.